 We believe this rolling window approach and timeframe is a fair balance between over-counting multiple downloads from a single listener and under-counting multiple downloads from multiple listeners in a shared IP environment such as offices, schools, and homes.

-We also believe a rolling window rather than a fixed 24 hour cycle is more appropriate to international publishers and publishers who operate across large regions because it is not fixed to a specific timezone.
+We also believe a rolling window rather than a fixed time window is more appropriate to international publishers and publishers who operate across large regions because it is not artificially limited to a specific timezone such as UTC.

 Cached files on other platforms